 Obtaining a parole-based EAD for those who enter along the southern border can be particularly complicated.
 Individuals are sometimes granted short durations of parole, perhaps lasting only a few months, which makes it practically impossible to obtain a work permit in a timely fashion.
+They cannot renew their EAD unless their parole is extended and unfortunately in most cases CBP does not extend port parole.
 In addition, USCIS has in the past denied parole-based EADs to applicants who were also served with a Notice to Appear (NTA).
 The regulations state that service of the NTA terminates the period of parole.
-In the past, USCIS has relied on this regulation to deny EADs even to those with facially valid parole-documents.
-As of the writing of this FAQ, USCIS is issuing EADs to those who entered through the CBP one app pursuant to a grant of parole, even when NTAs have been served; however, this is subject to change in the future.
-Practitioners should keep in mind that Afghans and Ukrainians paroled along the border by CBP may present an I-94 as proof of employment authorization for up to 90 days.
+13 In the past, USCIS has relied on this regulation to deny EADs even to those with facially valid parole-documents.
+As of the writing of this FAQ, USCIS is issuing EADs to those with parole even when NTAs have been served; however, this is subject to change in the future.